 Truck drivers in California and all across the U.S. are held to a higher standard of care than all other motorists because trucks are considered the deadliest and most dangerous type of vehicle on our roads.
 Unfortunately, the trucking industry in the U.S. is facing a massive trucker shortage, with some experts estimating that there are about 100,000 unfilled truck driver openings across the nation.

 The trucker shortage problem, on its part, gives birth to another problem.
 Trucking companies tend to pressure their drivers to do more work than (a) they can handle, and (b) is federally allowed.
-The trucking industry is strictly regulated by federal laws, which limit the number of consecutive hours a truck driver is allowed to drive in a given day.
+The trucking industry is strictly regulated by federal laws, which limit the number of consecutive hours a truck driver is allowed to drive on a given day.

 As truck drivers are more inclined to violating the federal hours of service regulations, there is a huge number of drowsy, tired, aggressive, and drunk truck drivers on our roads.